Adem Bona, Andre Drummond will miss the Sixers’ game at Detroit Pistons with back injuries

 Bona joins a long list of injured Sixers, including Tyrese Maxey, Joel Embiid and Kelly Oubre.

-DETROIT — Adem Bona will miss the 76ers’ game at the Pistons on Thursday night with back soreness, according to the NBA’s injury report released Thursday afternoon.
+DETROIT — Adem Bona and Andre Drummond will miss the 76ers’ game at the Pistons on Thursday night with back injuries, according to the NBA’s injury report released Thursday afternoon.

 » READ MORE: Sixers’ Tyrese Maxey will miss at least two games with finger injury

-Bona, who had entered the day listed as questionable and was present at the morning shootaround, had been starting in place of Embiid, whose side injury is scheduled to be reevaluated within the next couple of days.
+Bona, who entered the day listed as questionable and was present at the team’s morning shootaround, had imaging on his back that was clean, the Sixers said.
+He had been starting in place of Embiid, whose side injury is scheduled to be reevaluated within the next couple of days.
 Bona, a second-year big man, is averaging 4.6 points and 4.3 rebounds in 56 games with eight starts and is known for his shot-blocking and high-energy style.

 The Sixers (35-30) are fighting for playoff positioning with 17 games to play in the regular season.
 They entered Thursday in eighth place in the East standings, one game back of the seventh-place Toronto Raptors and one game ahead of the ninth-place Atlanta Hawks.